Matthew 14:1-36

 The greatest miracle occurred without Jesus saying a word.
 As soon as Jesus got into the boat the wind stopped.
 In the companion account in John 6:21, not only did the wind stop but immediately they were on land at the location they intended to be at all along.
 With this comes a wonderful confession of faith.

-The disciples worshiped Him, and confessed “you certainly are the Son of God.”
-It seems apparent that at this point they did not know what was involved in making this statement.
+The disciples worshiped Him and confessed “you certainly are the Son of God.”
+It seems apparent that at this point they did not know what was involved in making that statement.
 Their confession however is such that they realize that Jesus and God are intimately related.
-Their knowledge and understanding of who He was would continue to grow until they received the Holy Spirit on the Day of Pentecost.
+Their knowledge and understanding of who He was would continue to grow and matured when they received the Holy Spirit on the Day of Pentecost.

 Matthew 14:34-36 The boat arrived at Gennesaret, which is located at the Northern edge of the Sea of Galilee between Capernaum and Magdala.
 The plains of Gennesaret were well watered and very fertile so that the land was completely devoted to raising crops.
-It was a very rural area and perhaps Jesus to land here that He and the bone weary disciples might have some rest.
+It was a very rural area and perhaps Jesus landed there because He was weary and so too that the disciples might have some rest.
 But when the people there recognized Jesus the word got out quickly, and they brought to Him all who were sick.

 RoySchwarcz_FindingShalom_BookImg